For those of you that live in mild climates growing

 You grow orchids much like you do any blooming house plant.

-Remember most orchids are epiphytes and are planted in orchid bark, lava rock, or mounted on pieces of bark.
+Remember most orchids are epiphytes and are planted in orchid bark mix, lava rock, or mounted on pieces of cork slab.

 Then there are special peat based mixes that should be used and not your common garden or house plant soil.